Coverage-based Example Selection for In-Context Learning: Introduction

-We evaluate our demonstration selection methods on six complex compositional generation tasks and 7 LLMs of different sizes and pretraining methodologies.
-Our results show that among instance-level metrics \bsrsc{} consistently outperforms BM25 and cosine similarity with up to 8\% average improvement over the latter.
-Further, selecting demonstrations as a set using \setbsrsc{}, the set-extension of \bsrsc{}, consistently improves performance across all datasets and is particularly effective in compositional settings where it grows in effectiveness with LLM size.
-With the 175B parameter \codex{} LLM, \setbsrsc{} outperforms the standard cosine-similarity by upto 16\% on average with upto 49\% improvement in some splits, and, despite being learning-free, is on par or better than learning-based methods like \citet{rubin-etal-2022-learning,levy2022diverse,ye2023compositional} that require task and/or LLM-specific training.
+We evaluate our ICL example selection methods on 15 diverse datasets, including 6 semantic parsing, 2 numerical reasoning, and 7 classification datasets, and with 7 LLMs of varying sizes and pretraining.
+Among instance-level metrics, \bsrsc{}, the recall version of \BS{}, consistently outperforms standard retrieval metrics on all datasets and LLMs, beating cosine similarity by up to 8 points on average in semantic parsing datasets and 15 points in the rest.
+Selecting demonstrations as a set using \setbsrsc{}, the set-extension of \bsrsc{}, leads to further gains in semantic parsing and is particularly effective in compositional settings where the gains grow with LLM size.
+With \codex{}, a 175B parameter LLM, \setbsrsc{} outperforms cosine similarity by 17\% on average with up to 49\% improvement in some splits, and, despite being training-free, outperforms even trained methods like those from \citet{rubin-etal-2022-learning}, \citet{levy2022diverse}, and \citet{ye2023compositional} that require task and/or LLM-specific training.